What Does Health Insurance Tax Benefit under Section 80D Entail?

 Section 80D allows any person or HUF to deduct medical insurance premiums paid in any given year from their total income.
 The benefit of the deduction is accessible for a health insurance plan for oneself and for a policy to cover a spouse, dependent children, or a parent.

-Eligibility for a Section 80D Deduction
+Claiming the Section 80D Deduction

 Deductions Under Section 80D